John Anderson (New Zealand businessman, born 1938): Overseas experience

 In 1960 Anderson travelled to London, England where his father was living.
-Anderson planned his route to England to include many stopovers en route.
+Anderson planned his route to England to include many stopovers.
 As the president of his local Jaycees association, Anderson contacted fellow presidents in the cities that he planned and received many offers to host him.
 In this way, Anderson was able to defray his travel costs considerably.

 In his book Only Two Seats Left Anderson describes his travels with a mixture of awe and sense of adventure.
-This was Anderson's first travel outside of New Zealand which at that time had a population of just over 2 million.
+This was Anderson's first travel outside of New Zealand.

 The first tours

-Arriving in England in 1962, Anderson set about planning a trip to see Europe however had only £25 to his name Anderson came up with the idea of advertising for 11 other young Australasians to join him on the trip.
+Arriving in England in 1962, Anderson set about planning a trip to see Europe.
+However, he had only £25 to his name, and so came up with the idea of advertising for 11 other young Australasians to join him on the trip.
 He worked out the total costs for the trip and then divided by 11, thus providing a free seat for himself.

 The trip sold quickly, assisted by Anderson meeting prospective fellow travellers and exaggerating his experience of Europe.
 In fact, his only previous experience of Europe was an overnight trip to Paris.
 Shortly after having sold all the seats, Anderson was approached by two more prospective passengers.
 Anderson decided to take advantage of the interest and advertise a second tour to operate following the first.
 This second tour also sold well and sold out before the first tour departed.